 Stop Order – What is a Stop Order Type in Stocks?

-A stop order type is an order that will get executed if the market moves in an unfavorable direction beyond a certain level.
+If you are looking for a stop order definition and examples of how stop order in stocks then this section is what you need… A stop order type is an order that will get executed if the market moves in an unfavorable direction beyond a certain level.

 The Stop order’s typical use is as a stop-loss to get you out if a trade is moving against you.
 For instance, you entered the trade at $52, you place a stop-loss at $49 to get you out of your trade if the price moves against you.

 If the price comes down and touches $49, that stop-loss is triggered, and your sell order is dumped into the market as a market order immediately.
 It then converts to a Market order, which is active, and subsequently chases the buyers down until your sell order gets filled.